movementlabsxyz/MIP/MD/md-30/README.md

 ### D5: Each Movement Name should grant access to its own Domain for .move TLD

-**User Jorney** User acquires .move domain.
+**User Journey**: Users acquire a `.move` domain.
 This allows the user to host an application running on http/https.

 **Justification**: Domains are yet to be fully implemented for any web3 name service and `.move` is an elegant TLD with intrinsic value for a global market.